xso4/vndb-mirror/js/README.md

 - `basic`: Primary bundle for functionality and library code common to popular pages on the site.
 The goal is to keep this below 20kB minified+gzipped.
-- `user': Bundle for functionality that is commonly used by users with an account.
+- `user`: Bundle for functionality that is commonly used by users with an account.
 - `contrib`: *TODO*, Bundle for edit forms and other database contributions.
-- `advsearch`: *TODO*, the advanced search filter selection thing.
+- `search`: *TODO*, the advanced search filter selection thing.

 ## Widgets